TIBCOSoftware/TCSTK-base-app/readme.md

-### TIBCO Cloud™ Starters Toolkit -- Base App
+### TIBCO Cloud™ Starters Toolkit - Base App
-TCSTK Pattern - Base App, is an sample that just contains Core TIBCO Cloud Components.
+TCSTK Pattern - Base App, is a sample that just contains Core TIBCO Cloud Components.

-The **Base Pattern App**, just contains everything from Authorization and Navigation to standard Configure Options.
+The Pattern application **Base App**, just contains the essentials for you to build your TIBCO Cloud solution from scratch, including from authorization and navigation to standard configuration options.
-Ready to start you individual Solution from Scratch.

 ![alt-text](docs/img/base-app.png "Image")